Hampi Trip with Hippy Island | Hyderabadfrom

 Hampi is a different world altogether that takes you back in time, amazes you with its mystical ruins, and makes you wonder how magnificent this city would have been centuries ago.
 It was the capital of the grand Vijayanagara kingdom which was ruled by Sri Krishnadevaraya.
 At its peak, Hampi was one of the richest cities in the world.
 Traders from different parts of the world would visit Hampi for business.

 If you think this is fascinating enough, it’s not over yet.
 Hampi also has mythological significance attached to Ramayana.
-It is said to be the Kishkinda kingdom of Vali, Sugreeva and our very own Hanuman.
+It is said to be the Kishkinda kingdom of Vali, Sugreeva, and our very own Hanuman.
 A temple on top of a hillock named Anjanadri is said to be his birthplace.
 The same hill also doubles up as a place for a beautiful sunset.

 Can we ever be satisfied without getting wet?
 We will also take a soothing dip in the pristine waters of Sanapur lake under hot Hampi weather.
 For those who wouldn’t like to get wet, local villagers usually operate Coracle rides here.
 Even if one doesn’t indulge in both, Sanapur lake surrounded by stunning boulder hills is such a serene locale to just sit and relax.

-Lets just #getmuddie in Hampi this weekend!
+Let’s just #getmuddie in Hampi this weekend!

-Higlights of the Hampi Trip:
+Highlights of the Hampi Trip:

-- Anegundi Fort
+- Anegundi Fort (Easy hike – proper steps)

 - Sanapur Lake visit

-- Hippie Island walk, hill, sunset
+- Hippie Island walk

 - Vijaya Vittala Temple (monuments)